 This engaging and interactive storytelling technique enables any kind of story – simple or complex – to be brought alive, even without prior knowledge of the characters or plot.
 As well as being the storyteller, the leader has a guiding role similar to that of an orchestral conductor or theatre director.
 Participants play characters, objects, places or events in the story, for example, a window, a church, a ship, the sun or a storm.
-It’s one of the activities we use on our one-day Shakespeare and Primary Drama courses and can also be found in Learning Through Drama – which includes a useful example for the story of Theseus and the Minotaur.
-(At the foot of this page is a video showing the technique in action.)
+It’s one of the activities we use on our one-day Shakespeare and Primary Drama courses and can also be found in Learning Through Drama – with an example for the story of Theseus and the Minotaur and Playful Plays – with a version of the King Midas story.
+At the foot of this page is a video showing the technique in action.

 How to do it